 The Purpose of Cannabinoids

 There are other plants that produce cannabinoids other than cannabis.
 However, no other plant has as much of a concentration of cannabinoids as plants in the cannabis family.
 Although humans and other animals all have what is known as the endocannabinoid system that creates its own cannabinoid-like cells that help the body stay balanced, cannabinoids do not seem to have evolved specifically for humans.
-It appears that the cannabinoids that are present in a cannabis plant work together with the terpenes in order to ward off pests and to provide antioxidant properties to fight off damaging free radicals that are produced by the sun.
+It appears that the cannabinoids that are present in a cannabis plant work together with the terpenes in order to ward off pests and provide antioxidant properties to fight off damaging free radicals that are produced by the sun.

-Studies also suggest that the cannabinoid THC, or tetrahydrocannabinol, developed in ancient cannabis plants to keep insects and other life forms from eating them.
+Scientific studies also suggest that the cannabinoid THC, or tetrahydrocannabinol, developed in ancient cannabis plants to keep insects and other life forms from eating them.
 Apparently, THC has a psychoactive effect on bugs and pests too.
 Imagine if something the size of an aphid consumed its own bodyweight in some good, strong, THC oil.
 It might not ever come back again.
 Or, on the other hand, it might come back the next day with a bunch of its friends.
 In any event, cannabinoids seem to be a crucial part of the survival mechanism that is embedded in plants that come from the cannabis genus.

 Terpenes and Cannabinoids

 Terpenes and cannabinoids work together in the hemp plant in order to maintain health, strength, and vitality in the plant as it grows and matures.
-As the hemp plant ages, the cannabinoids become stronger and more prevalent in the plant.
+As the hemp plant ages, cannabinoids become stronger and more prevalent in the plant.
 You may have noticed that although there are literally millions of different strains of the cannabis plant, there is always that underlying scent that makes it obvious that it is what it is.
-The scent is the presence of terpenes.
+The scent is the presence of cannabis terpenes.
 Regardless of the strain, you can tell cannabis by its scent.

 Terpenes and cannabinoids work together in a number of different ways.
 However, the entourage effect is what attracts most of the attention when it comes to this topic.
 It turns out that when the whole essence of the hemp plant is used by a human or an animal, all of the components that are present in the plant work together to enhance the effect of each other on the user.
-In simple terms, CBD produces more wellness effects with it is accompanied by THC along with the other cannabinoids and terpenes that are present in the extract.
+In simple terms, CBD produces more potential benefits with it being accompanied by THC along with the other cannabinoids and terpenes that are present in the extract.
 In essence, each compound is a musician on a different instrument in a symphony.
 When they all play together in harmony, the result is beautiful music.
 If each instrument plays on its own, it is merely one instrument without backup.

 The full-spectrum extract is an extract that includes all of the cannabinoids, flavonoids, and terpenes that are present in the hemp plant.
 Full-spectrum simply means that the full spectrum of the hemp plant is there and nothing has been left out.
-There are also broad-spectrum extracts that include most of the cannabinoids and terpenes, but leave out THC.
+There are also broad-spectrum extracts that include most of the cannabinoids and terpenes but leave out THC.
 There is also a CBD isolate extract, which means that the cannabinoid CBD has been extracted from the plant and isolated from the rest of the available compounds.

 Essential Hemp Oils